-Set in 1942, WAVES ON THE POTOMAC tells the story of Meg, a WAVE, (Women Accepted for Volunteer Emergency Service) assigned to break Japanese codes in Washington DC, available for purchase here: Amazon Link
+Set in 1942, WAVES ON THE POTOMAC tells the story of Meg, a WAVE, (Women Accepted for Volunteer Emergency Service) assigned to break Japanese codes in Washington DC, available for purchase here: Link

 Susan Lewallen's second novel is set in Tanzania, where the author spent twenty years working as a medical doctor.

 Corey Lynn Fayman’s Ballast Point Breakdown won the San Diego Book Award for the Mystery Category AND for the Grand Geisel Prize.

 The anthology Crossing Borders published by the San Diego Chapter of Sisters in Crime won the San Diego Book Award for best anthology.
 It includes a story by Konstellation Press founder Cornelia Feye, entitled Bahnhof Friedrichstrasse, about a border crossing between East and West Berlin.
 Available Here

 A murder mystery set in a remote Zen monastery, available for purchase Here

 A Review of Death of a Zen Master

 As a long-time Zen meditator, I was intrigued by the title "Death of a Zen Master."
 In fact, I was a little skeptical.
 But I have to say I was hooked from page one.
 Not only was the plot compelling, and the characters clearly defined and interesting, but I even found the Zen stuff accurate and also seamlessly woven into the plot.
 Added to this was the author's subtle sense of humor, psychological insight, and ability to create surprising twists and turns.
 All in all - this book is very well written and a great read.
 I highly recommend it.

 Modern Metamorphoses: Stories of Transformation - a Short Story Anthology, available for purchase: Link